 At 1.4 ounces, the Sprite is one of the heavier pairs of undies we reviewed.
 We don't necessarily think you'll notice portions of an ounce, but for the exceptionally weight-conscious among us, the Smartwool Merino 150 is a very soft merino wool that is much lighter.
 As far as packing goes, the Sprite's bulk is noticeable when compared to some of the mega tiny products we tried.

-Coming in at $40, the Sprite Hot Pant was much more expensive than the bulk of undies we tested.
-Compared to our favorite wool model, the Merino 150, which runs at $30, we have a hard time justifying the steep price tag of the Sprite.
+The Sprite Hot Pant is much more expensive than the bulk of undies we tested.
+Compared to our favorite wool model, the Merino 150, we have a hard time justifying the steep price tag of the Sprite.
 While the material was one of our favorites, we just couldn't get behind the annoying cut, heavier weight, and slower drying time.

 If wedgies weren't an issue, we'd love the Sprite.
 The merino wool is both soft and breathable, but the fit didn't work for us.
 And as far as traveling goes, some products are both lighter and faster to dry, making it difficult for us to recommend the Sprite.